-The unit prepares a schedule for the external reviewers' site visit in consultation with the Office of the Chancellor.
+The unit prepares a schedule for the external reviewers' site visit in consultation with the Office of the Provost.
 During the site visit, the external reviewers meet with program faculty, students, staff, and administrators.
 Before meeting with the unit, the external reviewers will meet with the Vice-Chancellor of Institutional Effectiveness and Faculty Affairs and the college/school dean or department chair.
 The external reviewers review program materials and exhibits of student work, attend class meetings, and tour facilities and library holdings relevant to the academic unit.
 At the conclusion of the site visit, the external reviewers prepare an External Reviewer Summary Sheet and rough draft of their report.
 The reviewers summarize their program evaluations and recommendations in an exit briefing with the Chancellor, the Vice-Chancellor of Institutional Effectiveness and Faculty Affairs, the college/school dean, and (if applicable) the department chair.

 During the external reviewers' visit, the unit shall be responsible for making additional materials available for external reviewers should the need arise.